-24. Collection
+24. COLLECTION

 - HPP 1.
 Lawful Only collect health information for a lawful purpose that is directly related to the agency or organisation's activities and necessary for that purpose. - HPP 2.
-Relevant Ensure the health information is relevant, accurate, , up-to-date and not excessive, and that the collection does not unreasonably intrude into the personal affairs of a person. - HPP 3.
-Direct Only collect health information directly from the person concerned, unless it is unreasonable or impracticable to do so.
-Health information is to be collected in accordance with any guidelines issued by the Privacy Commissioner for the purposes of this clause.

-HPP 4.
-Open - Inform a person as to why you are collecting health information, what you will do with it, and who else may see it.
+Relevant Ensure the health information is relevant, accurate, not excessive, up-to-date and that the collection does not unreasonably intrude into the personal affairs of a person. - HPP 3.
+Direct Only collect health information directly from a person concerned, unless it is unreasonable or impracticable to do so.
+See the Handbook on Health Privacy for an explanation of "unreasonable" and "impracticable".
+Visit www.ipc.nsw.gov.au. - HPP 4.
+Open Inform a person as to why you are collecting health information, what you will do with it, and who else may see it.
 Tell the person how they can view and correct their health information and any consequences that will occur if they decide not to provide their information to you.
 If you collect health information about a person from a third party you must still take reasonable steps to notify the person that this has occurred.

-25. Storage
+25. STORAGE

 HPP 5.
 Secure - Ensure the health information is stored securely, not kept any longer than necessary, and disposed of appropriately.
 Health information should be protected from unauthorised access, use or disclosure.
+(Note: private sector organisations should also refer to section 25 of the HRIP Act for further provisions relating to retention).